TritonDataCenter/node-triton-metrics/README.md

         * `server`: String, server UUID.
         * `service`: String, service name.
     * `address`: String, optional if port is a socket, the metrics server address.
+    * `path`: String, optional if port is defined, the metrics server socket path.
-    * `port`: Number or string, the metrics server port or socket.
+    * `port`: Number, optional if path is defined, the metrics server port number.

 #### `MetricsManager.listen(callback)`
 Starts the metrics server.